Benzammour/reversi-server/RULES.md

 ### Board structure

 The board starts with two integers separated by an space which represent the width and height of the map.
 The next lines represent the map layout where `0` represents a free tile, `1` and `2` represent player tiles (where they start out), and `-` represents a [hole](#extended-rules) in the map.
+The biggest a map can be in either direction is 50 tiles, so the biggest map would be a 50x50 map.

 An example of a map: